 Botox is one of the most popular treatments in a plastic surgery office.
-As part of a liquid facelift, it can be used to for a variety of treatments to smooth forehead wrinkles, raise eyebrows, soften smoker’s lines, slim the jawline, and lift the neck.
+As part of a liquid facelift, it can be used for a variety of treatments to smooth forehead wrinkles, raise eyebrows, soften smoker’s lines, slim the jawline, and lift the neck.
 These office procedures have minimal downtime to prevent and treat wrinkles.

 Over 20 years ago, Botox was used just for medical treatments, such as for eyes muscle spasms and twitches.
 Botox is still being used for many non-cosmetic purposes.
 Doctors who used Botox in the face subsequently noticed that their patients had smoother skin.
 The rest is history.